Affine algebraic super-groups with integral: Integrals for affine super-groups

 \subsection{Remarks and an example}

-We remark that a forthcoming paper by Oe and the first named author discusses strongly free actions by an affine algebraic super-groups on super-schemes, which will contain the following result in the affinity situation.
+We remark that the subsequent preprint \cite{MOe} by Oe and the first named author discusses super-torsors, and contains a result, Theorem 1.8, which is reformulated as follows, restricted to the affinity situation.